dnlbowers/modern-buddhism/README.md

 * Include a bio for Malta's officially designated teacher at the end of the traditions lineage page or add to a new page that summarizes their experience.

 Once I better understand Javascript, I would like to add a burger menu for mobile-sized device screens.
 I found articles on how to achieve this with CSS and HTML alone; however, I did not deem this necessary to create the minimum viable product.

+I would also make the contact form fully functions with a post request and have a database in place to collate data for the mailing list.